Dank-del/Dank-del/README.md

 I've been fascinated by music and have studied it since the age of 6, I've performed on stage and on air but yeah now I've been away from that.
 I specialize in key instruments. \
 Another thing that interests me is Media Production, aka, working with audio, video and broadcasting media.

-> I just like art in general. also feeds the reason of me being obsessed with Japansese drawings (⋟ ﹏ ⋞)
+> I just like art in general. also feeds the reason of me being obsessed with Japanese drawings (⋟ ﹏ ⋞)

 # **"I wanna talk to you, how can I reach you?"**